bcbeidel/programmers-book-club/a-cloud-guru/developer-associate/05-databases/19-databases-101.md

 Web Service that makes it easy to deploy, operate and scale in-memory cache in the cloud, rather than relying entirely on slower disk-based databases.  i.e., handle frequent, identical queries

+## Additional Notes

+- RDS runs on Virtual Machines
+- You cannot log into the Operating Systems
+- Patching of the RDS Operating is Amazons
+- RDS is not serverless
+- Aurora is serverless

+## Read Replicas

+- Can be Multi-AZ
+- Used to increase performance
+- Must have backups turned on
+- Can be in different regions
+- Can be MySQL, PostgreSQL, MariaDB, Oracle, Aurora
+- Can be promoted to master, will break read replica

+## Multi-AZ

+- Used for disaster recovery
+- You can trigger fail-over by rebooting the instance